samuelarogbonlo/IFT-BizIntelligence-Ops/README.md

 ```
 make up
 ```
 * Retrieve schema and tables from the remote PostgreSQL database.
 Use the credentials provided below to connect.
-You can then export the data from the remote database to the local database within the Docker container, either by using a migration tool like Fivetran/Airbyte or manually with a database tool like DBeaver.
+You can then export the data from the remote database to the local database within the Docker container, either by using a migration tool like Fivetran/Airbyte or manually with a database software called DBeaver.

 The database configuration: